Connected Lightbulb Using an ESP8266 Thing Dev Board Tutorial

 These are the resources your device will interact with.
 They were created automatically from the product template you selected in the previous step.
 In this example, the device will generally write data to the temperature, humidity, and uptime aliases, while watching the state alias for changes.

-NOTE: If you did not use the template URL in the previous step, you can manually configure your product definition.
+NOTE: If you did not create the Product using the Exchange Element template, you can manually configure your product definition.
 From the RESOURCES tab, add your new resources as specified below.
 Ensure that state has been configured to be "Modifiable from the Cloud."
 This will allow you to control this resource from sources other than the device itself—from the UI for example.